NevesLaura-NP/aws-cloud-practitioner-LauraNP/domain1-cloudconcepts.md

   Private subnets contain resources that should be accessible only through your private network, such as a database that contains customers’ personal information and order histories.
   In a VPC, subnets can communicate with each other.
 For example, you might have an application that involves Amazon EC2 instances in a public subnet communicating with databases that are located in a private subnet.

 #### What factors should you consider when choosing a region for your EC2 instance?
+What are the four main factors to consider when choosing an AWS Region?
 When determining the right Region for your services, data, and applications, consider the following four factors:
 Compliance with data governance and legal requirements